Recent News

 But Morton is surely settling into her college classes, evidenced by a State Employees Credit Union “People Helping People” Scholarship she just received.

-“I had no idea that I got the scholarship, until Malerie (Filiault in the Financial Aid office) called me to ask a question about,” she said.
+“I had no idea that I got the scholarship, until Malerie (Filiault in the Financial Aid office) called me to ask a question about it,” she said.

 Morton’s favorite part about being at RCC is the community.